 HOW TO USE YOUR ESSENTIAL OILS

 There are many different ways you can use essential oils - including some you may not have considered before.
-We cover many of the popular methods for you below, but before you get started here's a reminder of the basic golden rules regarding aromatherapy:
+Below, we cover many of the popular methods including:

 * DIFFUSING OILS INTO A ROOM OR SPACE